01010111/01010111.github.io/md/programming_in_haxe.md

 An object is an _instance_ of a class.
 You could think of a class as the blueprints to make an object.

-Let's organize all of that personal info into a class called Person.
+Let's organize all of that personal info into a class called **Person**.
 At the bottom of your code, add the following:

 ```haxe
 class Person